 The 5 worst things you can do on a second date

 Just because you’ve aced the first date, doesn’t mean it’s a done deal.
 We’re sorry to say that there’s more work to be done!
-For starters, check out our list of the five worst things you can do on a second date.
+For starters, check out our list of common second date mistakes.
 Are you guilty of any of these?

 1. Be a completely different person

 Dates are all about first impressions; that’s why we often tend to dress a bit smarter than usual on a first date, and try hard to come across as intelligent and charming.
 That’s ok; everyone does it, and there’s nothing wrong with trying to present the best of you on a first date.
 But, the worst thing you can do on a second date is completely forget all that, turn up in old tracksuit bottoms and pick your nose all evening.
 Don’t sell someone the dream and then have the nightmare turn up instead!

 This is really an extension of point number two; you might think that a second date means you’ve sealed the deal, but don’t think that it signals the end of making an effort.
 In fact, a second date is even more important, as emotions may start to come into play.
 Therefore, your second date is not an appropriate time to forget your table manners, turn up looking a mess, or admit that you’ve forgotten what your date does for a living.